dheerajpatta/CS410-Project/README.md

       * If less than .80 return to Task 3 .
 * Create sentiment analysis fucntion.
 * Run sentiment analysis on each file.
-  * Use Stars: field to compare accuracy of analysis.
+  * Use Stars field to compare accuracy of analysis.
+   * 4-5 stars means positive review.
+   * 3 stars means neutral review.
+   * 1-2 stars means negative review.
   * Find Precision, Recall, F1, for each file.
 * Visualize all data, to better analysis accuracy of tool created.

-## Notes (this makes no sense i know just writing my ideas)
-We want to categorize each comment into either Service or Goods.
-Then we want to run the sentiment analysis based on the collection of each category.
-After the analysis we can determine the distribution based of each category.

-The sentiment analysis will be done using the NLTk and the star system will used to see if the prediction of the sentiment analysis is correct, 5-4 stars will be positive and 1-2 star is negative and 3 is neutral.

 ## Toolkits
 The following toolkits where used: